ichesser/GB_octonion_code/README.md

 # Visualization
 The OVITO directory contains coordinates of GBs consistent with 3D visualizations in [1]

-Visualizations of geodesic interpolation come from POV-ray script generator in [EMSoft](https://github.com/EMsoft-org/EMsoft/tree/develop/Source/GBs)
+Visualizations of geodesic interpolation come from POV-ray script generator in [EMSoft](https://github.com/EMsoft-org/EMsoft/tree/develop/Source/GBs) function EMoSLERP.